-At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
+At Brandeis, most websites are edited using Cascade, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.

 Which training(s) do I need?

 Audience: This class is mandatory for new web editors of sites in the standard university web templates (sites that look like this one).
-Please enroll in this class only if the site you will be editing is already in the these templates or close to launching.
+Student web editors must indicate a staff or faculty supervisor upon registration.

 Overview: Learn the basics of maintaining and editing a website the standard university templates.
 As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to publish content.